Clubs and Organizations

 -

-- Class Leadership Councils represent their grade levels in Grade 10-12 and work with the Dean of Students on activities and events.
+- Class Leadership Councils (CLC'S) represent their grade levels in Grades 9-12 and work with the Dean of Students and Lead Advisors on planning grade level meetings, activities and events.
 CLC requires application and selection.

 Course-Based Activities